AnuragGupta16/Contact-Management-System-Backend/README.md

-# cms-youtube-backend
+# CMS--Backend
-backend for cms created for youtube.
+backend for CMS

-### go to config folder and create a file
+create a dotenv file in the root folder
 ```
-config.env
+.env
 ```

 ### and put these details